Is painting over wallpaper ever a good idea, or should you always strip and start again?

 There is no doubt that painting over wallpaper is much easier than removing it.
-But if you are a perfectionist and want the best possible finish then removing wallpaper and starting from scratch is the best choice.
+But if you are a perfectionist and want the best possible finish then removing wallpaper and starting from scratch will usually be the best choice.

 However, if you have good condition wallpaper in place and just want a change of colour then painting over wallpaper is the obvious choice.
 You can do this several times before you will finally need to get back to the bare wall and re-paper and paint.